Merrick Fry: Exhibitions

 In 2015, Merrick Fry had a major exhibition – The Charmer's Picnic.

-Merrick Fry has had solo and group exhibitions including with Janet Dawson in Sydney in 2010 and they are exhibiting together in Goulbourn in 2015 In 1986, a critic wrote of Fry's work: "His surfaces of seemingly agitated linear activity gradually reveal a meaningful structure of landscape."
+Merrick Fry has had solo and group exhibitions including with Janet Dawson in Sydney in 2010 and they were exhibiting together in Goulbourn in 2015 In 1986, a critic wrote of Fry's work: "His surfaces of seemingly agitated linear activity gradually reveal a meaningful structure of the landscape."